 The average retention rate for a mobile app after 90 days is only 29%, meaning that 71% of users will abandon the app within three months.
 With this kind of data, it becomes clear that the defining measurement for app success must rest not in user acquisition but rather in user retention, which is much more challenging to accomplish.

 App Abandonment - Why does it Happen?

 App abandonment is widespread, but why does it happen?
-The most significant blanket reason is terrible UX, no one wants to use an app that doesn’t work how they need it too, and with new apps coming out daily, its easier to find an alternative than to stick with a poorly designed app.
+The most significant blanket reason is terrible UX, no one wants to use an app that doesn’t work how they need it to, and with new apps coming out daily, it's easier to find an alternative than to stick with a poorly designed app.

 Needs of Users aren’t Met

 Users abandon apps that do not solve their problem or meet the need that they downloaded it for.
 This most often occurs when developers of the app did not spend enough time trying to understand how users want to use the app.
 In the end, everyone loses.

 The entire point of phones (and by extension, mobile apps) is to provide users with information as quickly as possible.
 A bounce rate is a term used primarily for website traffic but applies to mobile apps.
 The bounce rate refers to the percentage of visitors who opened a website/app and left without initiating any further action (such as clicking a button or visiting a second page).